jossmurphy/jossmurphy/README.md

 🌍  I've also recently created an app to diagnose and refer Tuberculosis patients in partnership [Dimagi](https://www.dimagi.com/), an international healthcare organization that has been leading the fight against child mortality and the COVID-19 pandemic.

 🤓  Finally, nothing beats the thrill of learning something new, whether that be related to software, policy, design, history, or weird facts about space.
-Always looking to connect with other mega nerds.
+Very succeptible to a good old fashioned [nerd snipe](https://www.urbandictionary.com/define.php?term=nerd-snipe).

 ### Currently,
 * I'm on the job hunt!
 Looking for opportunities to develop my skills and further my understanding of what career paths are possible in tech.